tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Light, Symbol of

 _Recharge 6+:_ When you cast a divine spell, your symbol flares with bright light for a moment, starkly illuminating your surroundings.
-When you cast a full recovery divine spell, that light is bright enough to daze one enemy engaged with you who has 50 hit points or less (champion: 100 hit points or less; epic: 250 hit points or less).
+When you cast a full recovery divine spell, that light is bright enough to daze one enemy engaged with you who has 50 hit points or less, 100 hit points or less at champion tier, and 250 hit points or less at epic tier.
 This daze lasts until the end of the enemy’s next turn.

 **Quirk:** Scared of the dark.